Exadra37/php-docker-stack/docs/demos/laravel-5.5.md

 dkcomposer --php 7.0 require --dev exadra37-docker/php-docker-stack
 ```

-Before we continue please follow [this instructions](./../how-to-bash-script-alias) in order to
+Before we continue please follow [this instructions](https://gitlab.com/exadra37-docker/php/docker-stack/blob/master/docs/how-to/install.md#bash-script-alias) in order to
-create a bash alias for you shell.
+create a bash alias for your shell.

 Now that we have the bash alias `server` for `./vendor/bin/server` let's try
 running Laravel on a Php Docker Stack...

-> **NOTE:** If you prefer to not create the bash alis then just replace all
+> **NOTE:** If you don't want to create the bash alias then just replace all
 occurrences of `server` by `./vendor/bin/server`.